Projective geometry: Axioms using a ternary relation

 and so on.
-It is a general theorem (a consequence of axiom (3)) that all coplanar lines intersect—the very principle Projective Geometry was originally intended to embody.
+It is a general theorem (a consequence of axiom (3)) that all coplanar lines intersect—the very principle that projective geometry was originally intended to embody.
 Therefore, property (M3) may be equivalently stated that all lines intersect one another.

 It is generally assumed that projective spaces are of at least dimension 2.
 In some cases, if the focus is on projective planes, a variant of M3 may be postulated.
 The axioms of (Eves 1997: 111), for instance, include (1), (2), (L3) and (M3).
 Axiom (3) becomes vacuously true under (M3) and is therefore not needed in this context.